 How loft insulation works

-Loft insulation reduces the amount of heat lost from your loft via the roof – lowering the amount of fuel you need to burn for heating and saving you money.
-Effective loft insulation works by adding layers to different parts of your loft to act as a barrier to keep heat inside.
+Loft insulation reduces the amount of heat lost from your roof – lowering the amount of fuel you need to burn for heating and saving you money.
+The insulation adds layers to different parts of your loft, acting as a barrier to keep heat inside.

 Loft insulation cost

-According to the Renewable Energy Hub, the cost of insulating the loft of a three-bedroom, semi-detached home is around £300 with an annual saving of about £180 on your energy bills.
-As this is just a rough guide, you’ll need to consider your home’s unique dimensions and energy consumption before heading down to your hardware store or calling in the workmen.
-If you receive certain benefits, you should also look into getting a government grant for insulation to help with the costs.
-For more energy-saving tips, have a look at our guide on how to make your home warmer.
+According to the Renewable Energy Hub, insulating the loft of a three-bedroom, semi-detached home costs around £300, offering an annual saving of about £180 on your energy bills.
+Bear in mind however that this is an approximation and you’ll need to consider your home’s unique dimensions and energy consumption before proceeding.